 Command or Action Purpose

 Step 1 enable Enables privileged EXEC mode.

-• Enter your password if prompted.
+Enter your password if prompted.

 Example:

-Router> enable
+Device> enable

 Step 2 configure terminal Enters global configuration mode.

 Example:

-Router# configure terminal
+Device# configure terminal

 Step 3 no logging console Disables all logging to the console terminal.

-Evennle • To reenable logging to the console, use the logging console command in global configuration mode.
+Example: To reenable logging to the console, use the logging console command in global configuration mode.

-Example.

-Router(config)# no logging console
+Device(config)# no logging console

 Step 4 Use Telnet to access a router port and repeat Steps 1 and 2.
 Enters global configuration mode in a recursive Telnet session, which allows the output to be redirected away from the console port.

 Step 5 end Exits to privileged EXEC mode.

 Example:

-Router(config)# end
+Device(config)# end

-Command or Action Purpose

-Step 6 terminal monitor Enables logging output on the virtual terminal.

-Example: Router# terminal monitor

-Step 7 debug condition glbp interface-type interface- number group [forwarder] Example: Router# debug condition glbp fastethernet 0/0 10 1 Displays debugging messages about GLBP conditions.
+Command or Action Purpose Step 6 terminal monitor Enables logging output on the virtual terminal.
+Example: Device# terminal monitor Step 7 debug condition glbp interface-type interface- number group [forwarder] Example: Device# debug condition glbp fastethernet 0/0 10 1 Displays debugging messages about GLBP conditions.
 Try to enter only specific debug condition glbpor debug glbpcommands to isolate the output to a certain subcomponent and minimize the load on the processor.
 Use appropriate arguments and keywords to generate more detailed debug information on specified subcomponents.
-Enter the specific no debug condition glbpor no debug glbp

-Step 8 terminal no monitor Disables logging on the virtual terminal.

-Example:

-Router# terminal no monitor
+Enter the specific no debug condition glbpor no debug glbp Step 8 terminal no monitor Example: Device# terminal no monitor Disables logging on the virtual terminal.
+Step 8 debug condition glbp fastethernet 0/0 10 1 terminal no monitor and minimize the load on the processor.
+Use appropriate arguments and keywords to generate more detailed debug information on specified subcomponents.
+Enter the specific no debug condition glbpor no debug glbp command when you are finished.